 1.7 Structure of report

-structuredNext chapter in this report is about literature review that will include most of the similar App related to our project and a comparison table to give a better idea of the differences between the VR Apps.
+The rest of the report is structured as follows: Chapter 2 is about literature review that will include most of the similar App related to our project and a comparison table to give a better idea of the differences between the VR Apps.
 Chapter 3 will be requirements analysis that contains the functional and non-functional requirements leading to use-case diagram and system sequence diagram.
-The next chapter is the conclusion with references included as well.
+The Chapter 4 is the conclusion with references included as well.

 Chapter 2: Literature Review